 Moving is an event that certainly makes your life different.
 Whether or not it makes your life better, depends on the circumstances and the reasons behind the move.
 However, it surely brings changes.
 And as long as you are able to find the positive sides of every change and embrace it as a good thing, everything will be just fine.
 You are moving to Nova Scotia, because of work, family, school, or perhaps just to experience a change of pace.
 Whatever the reason is, we’re sure you’re going to love it there.
-Here at Number 1 Movers, we value and respect your decision to move, and we’re more than happy to help you on the journey.
+Here at Number 1 Van Lines, we value and respect your decision to move, and we’re more than happy to help you on the journey.
 This is why we have prepared this useful guide for your convenience.
 Even though moving may seem intimidating, it really is much simpler than you think.

 Before moving to Nova Scotia, you need to develop a solid plan